ignite/cli/docs/3 Scaffold a Blockchain/5 Message Scaffold.md

     The description of the CLI command that broadcasts a transaction with a message.

+- **--response**

-Optional `--response` flag: list of comma separated (no spaces) fields that describe reponse fields of the message.
+Comma-separated list (no spaces) of fields that describe the response fields of the message.

 Message scaffolding is similar to type scaffolding, except `type` scaffolds a message for each CRUD action and implements CRUD logic, where `message` scaffolds a single message without any logic.